dmbarbour/wikilon/docs/ABCRT.md

 I need an *environment* bound to an underlying stowage and persistence model, e.g. via LMDB.
 The environment may also be associated with worker threads for par-seq parallelism.
 I also need *contexts* that associate an environment with a heap of memory for computations.

-Context is a contiguous region of memory, up to ~4GB allowing 32-bit addressing.
-In general, Wikilon will produce one context to evaluate each web page.
+Context is a contiguous region of memory, up to ~4GB enabling 32-bit addressing.
+In general, Wikilon shall produce one context to evaluate each web page.
 Contexts will generally be much smaller than the 4GB limit (e.g. 10-100MB).
 A context may interact with a lot more data than its size suggests via large value stowage.
 Stowage serves a similar role to virtual memory, but does not consume address space.

-At the moment, memory is manually allocated using conventional heap mechanisms: quick-fit and segregated size lists.
-I would like to support bump-pointer nursery allocations, too, though doing so may be limited to the duration of a particular evaluation, i.e. so it's easy to determine a 'root set'.

-Wikilon runtime will favor linear semantics for values.
-A value reference has a single owner.
-Thus, pure functions on values can be implemented by mutations, and a lot of data-plumbing can be non-allocating.
-The cost is that we must perform deep-copies for `^` operator or when we otherwise share values.
-Deep copies may be constrained a bit by reference counting at certain boundaries such as stowage, and maybe blocks.
+I will want parallelism within each context, and also to minimize synchronization.
+So my current plan is to have *wikrt_cx* be a reference to the shared space, but to allow multiple such references (lightweight forks) that enables cheap motion of values between them.

+### Memory Management

+ABC is well suited for manual memory management due to its explicit copy and drop operators.
+This couples nicely with a preference for linear structure and 'move' semantics, with deep copies favored over aliasing.
+Linearity allows me to implement many functions (or at least their common cases) without allocation.
+And rather than GC from a root-set, I can primarily use conventional 'manual' free-lists.
+The main cost is the copy itself, which may prove expensive (when copying code in a loop, for example).

+Tracking a root set is feasible with a thin layer of indirection between API calls and internal logics.
+I'm not seeing much much benefit for this indirection unless I later choose to pursue conventional or compacting GC.
+At the very least, this would enforce correct use of `wikrt_move()` and linear usage, and would simplify memory management with parallelism (destroying a context would drop its bound values).
+OTOH, it might complicate error recovery.
+I'll always "take" the roots to do something with them, and if that fails what should I put back?

+Latent destruction of large structures is a viable option that could avoid unnecessary cleanup efforts when destroying contexts or large values.
+E.g. I could shift the 'values to destroy' lists into the context itself, and keep a reference to the last item in the list so I can easily append it.
+I'm not sure latent destruction is the right path to take, though it might improve performance marginally.

+*Idea:* I could switch to a register-machine concept for contexts, with each 'context' having some small finite number of root registers.
+The main advantage of doing so is that I would externalize the register-allocation issue to the client.
+OTOH, the benefit should be marginal.
+Most computations hould be handled in terms of block evaluation, not direct manipulation of the context.

 ## Representations